webxdc/webxdc_docs/src/shared_state/crdts.md

 In practice the order of applications will matter, especially when dealing with data structures like lists or arrays.
-If two concurrent operations append items to the end of a listi then it's reasonable to insert them in an arbitrary sequence.
+If two concurrent operations append items to the end of a list then it's reasonable to insert them in an arbitrary sequence.
 For example: